GaiaNet-AI/awesome-gaia/README.md

 - **[Cryptobot](https://cryptobot-on-gaia.pages.dev/)**: Get real-time Crytp price using a Gaia node. [➡️ Try it!](https://cryptobot-on-gaia.pages.dev/)
 - **[LlamaCoder](https://llamacoder.gaianet.ai/)**: Leverage a Gaia node to hcreate and enhance React/Vue/HTML applications. [➡️ Try it!](https://llamacoder.gaianet.ai/)
 - **[LlamaTutor](https://llamatutor.gaianet.ai/)**: Learn new skills using a Gaia node. [➡️ Try it!](https://llamatutor.gaianet.ai/)
+- **[VideoLangua](https://videolangua.com/)**: Translate any video to your language.
+Upload any video file and let us translate it for you!
+You can choose to dub (voice-over) the video with the translated language, or add closed-captions while preserving the original soundtrack.
+Currently available in English to Chinese, English to Japanese, English to Korean, Chinese to English, Japanese to English.
 - **[Farcaster Frame Roast or Praise](https://github.com/koisose/ai-roast-praise)**: Farcaster frame to roast or praise farcaster user using gaianet ai.
 - **[Farcaster Composer Action Roast or Praise](https://github.com/koisose/ai-gaianet-composer)**: Farcaster composer action to roast or praise farcaster user using gaianet ai.
 - **[Git Auto Commit Generator](https://github.com/koisose/auto-commit-gaia)**: Create git commit message using gaianet ai.